finic-ai/finic/README.md

 </a>
 </p>

 [Psychic](https://psychic.dev/) is an open source integration platform to extract and transform unstructured data from SaaS applications like Notion, Slack, Zendesk, Confluence, and Google Drive.
-Instead of building one integration for each data sources, you can build one integration that works for all data sources, and manage each connection from a GUI. **Psychic is designed for startups that use LLMs and vector databases.**
+Instead of building one integration for each data sources, you can build one integration that works for all data sources. **Psychic is designed for startups that use LLMs and need to retrieve documents to use as context**.

-There are 4 parts of the platform
+There are 3 parts of the platform
-* 🪄 **Psychic Link:** A modal that lets end users to connect their data sources with a point and click interface, using OAuth when available.
+* 🪄 **Psychic Link:** A modal that lets end users to connect their data sources with a point and click interface, using OAuth.
 Available as an NPM package for React projects, or as a magic link.
-* 🪢 **Psychic Connectors:** Server-side code that makes API calls and handles token management.
-New integrations are added by implementing a new `DataConnector` in the server-side code.
+* 🪢 **Universal API:** Abstractions to make it easy to ingest Document and Conversation data from any connected source through a single API endpoint.
+Filter based on `connector_id` and `account_id`.
+New integrations can be added by implementing a new `DataConnector` in the server-side code.
-* 💃 **Psychic Models:** Universal data models that make it possible to transform unstructured data from disparate data sources into a consistent schema before you receive it.
-Currently `Document` and `Conversation` models are supported.
 * 🎩 **Psychic Dashboard:** A front-end for the Psychic platform that makes it easy to manage connections and connect data sources without having to add Link to an existing app.

 ### <a href="https://docs.psychic.dev" target="_blank">Read the docs</a>